jpireaud/Beepop/Linux/README.md

 ## Roadmap

--   Change the POSITION wrapper which makes allocations and I think there is a better way to do
--   Change the Implementation of the COleDateTime which is not portable on Windows (not using Windows SDK) by using Boost::DateTime library
+- Refactor to remove dependency on port code to make the VarroaPop library solely based on standard library (using Poco libraries as a base framework)
 - Enhance Binary serialization feedback to reject invalid files (check if eof is reached in >> operators)
+- Introduce endianess support to the binary serialization
 - Add a logger to have several logging levels INFO/WARNING/ERROR so that it can be easily disabled